IanWhalen/ianwhalen.github.io/_posts/2014-03-17-on-the-aesthetics-of-board-games.markdown

 -> ![France Coup card game](/images/coup-france.png =338x262) ![Brazil Coup card game](/images/coup-brazil.png =338x300) ![USA Coup card game](/images/coup-usa.png =338x250) <-

 _De gustibus non est disputandum_ and all that jazz - there are still cases where I feel strongly enough that one work of art is truly better than another, and this is one of those situations.
-Two of these releases have humour and character and seem __inspired__, while could be meant for a SyFy channel TV show based on The 5th Element.
+Two of these releases have humour and character and seem __inspired__, while the third could be meant for a SyFy channel TV show based on The 5th Element.
 (That isn't a good thing.)

 I started writing intending to contrast American and non-American design teams, but a dive through [BGG](http://boardgamegeek.com/) didn't support my suspicion that the artwork coming out of international designers was any better.
 Germany is certainly at the front of the pack in cranking out [lackluster imagery](http://boardgamegeek.com/boardgame/31260/agricola).